CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 - Step 3
 Calculate an initial stock for 2021 and the Cost of Good Sold (COGS) based on this stock quantity.

-Remember, the COGS for a particular item is completely allocated in the `UnitPrice`.
+Hint: Remember, the company has completely allocated the COGS for a particular item in the `UnitPrice`.
+Use this variable and the calculated stock quantity to compute the COGS for that particular year.
-Hint: COGS is defined as `Total quantity of items sold  x  item's manufacturing/adquiring price`.
-This type of price is given by the `UnitPrice`

 - Step 4
-Calculate a new variable called `Average_value_inventory` that gives the average between the total cost of initial stock and the total cost of
+Calculate a new variable called `Average_value_inventory` that gives the average between the total cost of initial stock and the total cost of ending stock, using `UnitPrice`
+Hint: You can use `unitPrice` along with `Original_stock` and `2021_initial_stock` to compute this average.

+- Step 5
+Create a new column `Inventory_turnover_2021` that calculates the Inventory turnover for 2021.
+Make two barcharts to display which item has the highest value.

+Hint: * For this exercise, you can use `unit_price` along with `Original_stock` and `2021_initial_stock` to compute this average.
+For the visualization, you can use the description of the items by the average or sum of inventory turnover.

 #### Exercise question:
 *This is a question presented to learners to check if the steps above were properly completed.
 It can be a multiple choice question or a question with a 1-3 word answer.
 It is often not possible to check if all the steps are completed, in this case; the priority is to check that the learner meets the learning objective.*